daily-co/react-native-daily-js/README.md

 }
 ```

 You'll want to downgrade your gradle version to 3.3.2 if necessary in your app-level `build.gradle`.
 This will allow you to specify a `minSdkVersion` of 21.
-See [this discussion](https://www.notion.so/dailyco/RN-call-object-engineering-scratchpad-5e22adf3e9ef497d978ade9dd45187d9#dc842cd474b84bf0b5455c096feb61fb) for a bit of context.
+See https://github.com/react-native-webrtc/react-native-webrtc/issues/720 for context, where the workaround is suggested.

 ```
 classpath("com.android.tools.build:gradle:3.3.2")